 by John S.

-Movie Postmortem is a monthly series which reviews certain films that showed promise but misfired (critically and/or commercially) upon initial release.
+Movie Postmortem is a series that reviews films which showed promise but misfired, critically and/or commercially, upon release.
 Join us in our attempt to find out exactly what the hell happened.

 THE CASE HISTORY: Los Angeles 2007.
 Passengers, a screenplay about a man who is awakened prematurely during a deep interstellar journey, and who subsequently awakens a female traveler out of loneliness, lands on that year’s “Black List.”
 An annual listing of the Best Unproduced Scipts in Hollywood, the “Black List” is kind of a badge of honor for screenwriters.
 Many scripts that land on this list are subsequently greenlighted into production.